bradleyburgess/eleventy-plugin-broken-links/README.md

 NOTE: If either the `broken` or `redirect` options are set to `error`, your build will not be successful if there are broken/redirected links!

-### Contributing
+### Roadmap / Contributing

-I don't have a roadmap or plan with this plugin.
-It's my first one, and I just needed the functionality, so wrote it rather quickly.

-That said, feel free to do a PR or create an issue.
+I don't have a specific roadmap or timeline for this project, but here is a general idea of what the next steps are.
+If you would like to contribute, please feel free to [file an issue or feature request](https://github.com/bradleyburgess/eleventy-plugin-broken-links/issues), or send a PR.

+- [x] cache results (added in `v1.1.0`)
+- [x] allow control over logging (added in `v1.3.0`)
+- [ ] add option to exclude certain urls (domains, regex, etc.)
+- [ ] add option to exclude certain input files (folder, regex, etc.)